hugojosefson/macos-sierra-virtualbox/README.md

 In the instructions below, I will use `Hugo Linux` as example name of the VM.
 Replace it with your actual VM's name.

-You can find yours in the VirtualBox GUI, or by running the following command in the `Terminal` app:
+If you don't remember yours, you can find it in the VirtualBox GUI, or by running the following command in the `Terminal` app:

 ```bash
 VBoxManage list vms